tpe-doit/Taipei-City-Dashboard/.github/ISSUE_TEMPLATE/new_component.md

 > Please submit all issues in English.

+> If submitting more than 1 component at once, please number them when filling out the template.

-## Please describe the proposed component
+## Please describe the proposed component(s)

 A clear and concise description of the proposed component